Neurogami/WiiRemoteJRuby/README.md

 You need to be using JRuby, and have WiiRemoteJ as part of your project.

+WiiRemoteJ may not work well, or at all, on certain operating systems.
+Such issues seem to depend on the underlying Bluetooth stack.

+You will need to grab the WiiRemoteJ jar and any required Bluetooth libraries.
+Please check the [WiiRemoteJ project page](https://github.com/micromu/WiiRemoteJ) for details.

+Note that WiiRemoteJ was never released as open-source, and the original developer seems to have abandoned the project.
+It has bee taken up by others though since there's no source code there have been no updates.

+WiiRemoteJRuby assumes you have already set up you project with the required WiiRemoteJ files.

 The code more or less assumes you are creating a [Monkeybars](https://github.com/monkeybars/monkeybars-core) app.
+If you wish to use the code in some other way it should not be too hard to pull out the Monkeybars stuff (just follow the errors :) ).

 INSTALL
 -------------------

-(sudo) gem install Neurogami-WiiRemoteJRuby --source http://gems/neurogami.com
+(sudo) gem install WiiRemoteJRuby --source http://gems/neurogami.com

 Or finagle an installation from the git repo.